selenalee123/Spotify/README.md

 # Spotify
-This project is a simplified front end clone of Spotify.
+This project is a simplified Fullstack clone of Spotify.
 It was created with Reactnative and AWS.
 It uses The Music Api to search for music and display songs.
 Feel free to contribute!

 Tools used:
 Backend: